Data Privacy and Cookies Policy

 11.3.
-We will respond to any relevant request by you in relation to your rights and/or proceed as per your exercise of your rights, always provided that:
+We will respond to any relevant request by you in relation to your rights and/or proceed as per the exercise of your rights, always provided that:

-11.3.1. you provide us with sufficient evidence of your identity and that you are the person entitled to exercise such right.
-Such evidence may include copy of your ID card or Passport or Driving licence, telephone confirmation or other similar evidence.
+11.3.1. you provide us with sufficient evidence of your identity and that you are the person entitled to exercise such a right.
+Such evidence may include a copy of your ID card or Passport or Driving license, telephone confirmation, or other similar evidence.

 11.3.3.
 The law does not prohibit us from doing so.

 11.3.4.
-We do not process your PI in order to comply with our legal obligations or to protect, exercise or establish our legal rights in litigation or out of court dispute or similar situations, or to protect your or other people’s vital interests or for reasons of important public interest.
+We do not process your PI in order to comply with our legal obligations or to protect, exercise, or establish our legal rights in litigation or out of court disputes or similar situations, or to protect your or other people’s vital interests or for reasons of important public interest.

 12. True Depth API

 The Service also makes use of automatically collected information using the device camera and the TrueDepth API provided by Apple.
 The only use of this information is to track the user’s head and face so that the user can control the Service by moving their head.